Mimi and Peter Haas Fund

 Overview

 The Mimi and Peter Haas Fund was established in 1982 by the late Peter Haas, who was chairman of Levi Strauss & Co., and his wife Mimi Haas.
-In 1992, following a large bequest, the fund received substantial resources, hired professional staff, established a more formalized structure, and chose early childhood education as their primary focus area.
-With $177 million in assets, the foundation distributes approximately $12-14 million annually through 230-250 grants to organizations primarily serving San Francisco's underserved communities.
-The fund maintains a dual focus: dedicating the majority of resources to early childhood education and care for low-income children ages 0-5 in San Francisco, while also supporting arts and culture organizations locally and select institutions nationally.
+In 1992, following a large bequest, the fund received substantial resources, hired professional staff, established a more formalised structure, and chose early childhood education as their primary focus area.
+With $176 million in assets, the foundation distributes approximately $11–14 million annually through 230–250 grants to organisations primarily serving San Francisco's underserved communities.
+The fund maintains a dual focus: dedicating the majority of resources to early childhood education and care for low-income children ages 0–5 in San Francisco, while also supporting arts and culture organisations locally and select institutions nationally.

 Funding Priorities

-• Program Materials and Equipment Grants: Small grants for child development centers in San Francisco to purchase books, arts materials, and play equipment such as wood blocks and water tables.
-Started in 1995 to improve quality, safety, and environments of child care centers serving low-income children.
+• Program Materials and Equipment Grants: Small grants for child development centres in San Francisco to purchase books, arts materials, and play equipment such as wood blocks and water tables.
+Started in 1995 to improve quality, safety, and environments of child care centres serving low-income children.
 (Grant amounts: $3,000 or $5,000)

 Arts and Culture:

-The fund's arts and culture giving prioritizes organizations in San Francisco, including major institutions such as:
+The fund supports arts and culture organisations through its Trustee-Initiated Grants programme, which primarily supports civic and community strengthening in San Francisco.
+The fund's arts and culture giving prioritises organisations in San Francisco, including major institutions such as:

 • San Francisco Museum of Modern Art (SFMOMA)